monotykamary/hashnode-blog0/cl515bl8r00l8conv5a7sau9c.md

 #### Generating shortest paths

 This is totally taken from XState, but its also a good practice in traversing a state machine, which is essentially a graph.
-Initially, I wanted to implement this with Dijkstra algorithm, but I couldn't pronounce his name, so I switched to Floyd-Warshall instead:
+Initially, I wanted to implement this with the Dijkstra algorithm, but I couldn't pronounce his name, so I switched to Floyd-Warshall instead:

 ```go
 // transducer/transducer.go